A History of Need

 Support at Montwell Commons

-To address community needs during potential outages, Montwell Commons raised funds to purchase and install a 70,000 watt natural gas emergency generator.
-This enhanced infrastructure enables us to provide power to our partners so people will have a place to gather, eat, and literally recharge should we lose electric service.
+To address community needs during potential outages, Montwell Commons raised funds to purchase and install natural gas emergency generators to provide the Log building, the Clingman Center, and the Market building with uninterrupted power.
+This provides people with a place to gather, eat, and literally recharge should we lose electric service.

-Renovations to the Clingman Center include a commercial kitchen and ADA-compliant restrooms (plus one with a shower).
-Improvements to the parking lot offer a large safe, well lit, and properly drained outdoor space where residents and resources can connect.
+The Clingman Center has a commercial kitchen and ADA-compliant restrooms (plus one with a shower) to provide shelter during an disaster.
+The parking lots and Plaza offer large safe, well lit spaces where residents and resources can connect.